 Another Danish study examines the economic consequences of work-related stress in Denmark.
-The study concludes that women are hit harder than men, with up to 81 days of absence annually due to stress.
-In comparison, men are absent for 46 working days.
-The study estimates the economic cost of stress in the labor market to be DKK 16.4 billion annually.
+The study concludes that women are hit harder than men, with up to 81 days of absence due to stress over a two-year period.
+In comparison, men are absent for up to 46 working days.
+The study estimates the economic cost of stress in the labor market to be DKK 8.9 billion annually.
 If this is calculated for women and men, the estimated cost is 185 percent greater for women than for men, due to greater exposure among women.
 This gives a total cost of 0.3 percent of GDP.
 The article points out that measures to reduce stress can significantly reduce financial costs and improve labor market attachment.
 This is especially true for women aged 35-49, who are most at risk of experiencing work-related stress (Pedersen et al., 2024).